jarronshih/jarronshih.github.io/others/FAQ.md

 ### Q: Tell me about your experience.

 > One of my project works as an malware analysis service.
 Customers submit the Executable file, MS office file, or url and we generate the summary with behavior report.
 My part of work is focused on web service.
 We handle the traffic at 10k samples/hr in avg.
 The server do the authentication and authorization with QoS control.
 Then it dispatches async tasks and collects the report.
+Move from Data Center to AWS.
 >
 > The other early project is about disk encryption.
 We support root volume encryption and also file a patient.